Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Too much clutter means that chi can’t circulate in your bedroom which can cause intimacy and health issues.
 Be sure that the area surrounding your bed is clean and free of debris.

 Extra books can be a particularly overwhelming source of clutter.
 Too many books lying around can disturb the peace in your bedroom by making the room look and feel like it’s a place of work.
 A few books are fine, but more than that should be placed in a different area of the house.
+One book in particular that would be good to have on hand to help with avoiding clutter accumulation in your space is The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.

 Take the television out of the bedroom.